 GIRLS 3200 METERS (8:40 pm)

-Sydney Sundgren of Buchanan (DeAnna Turner photo) is the favorite heading into the 8-lapper!
+With most of the top talent focusing on the mile, Sydney Sundgren of Buchanan (DeAnna Turner photo) is the favorite heading into the 8-lapper!
 Coming in with a 10:25.25 lifetime best, the junior makes her season debut in this event after as she was the Central Section Masters runner-up a year ago.
 Off to a great senior campaign, the Boise State-bound Isabella Frisone of Anaheim Canyon looks to go after her lifetime best of 10:37.65 as she most recently posted her personal best in the mile (4:53.79) a week ago.
 Claremont's Denise Chen (10:46.56) and Agoura's Georgia McCorkle (10:55.11) will look to keep pace while La Costa Canyon's Kyra Compton (10:55.35) was third at the 2021 San Diego Section Masters Meet.
 But, another reminder of Buchanan's distance dominance from this past cross country season will be in the form of Caroline Mendyk who comes in hot, fresh off a 40-second 10:55.82 improvement last weekend.
 After what we witnessed this past Fall, expect Vista Murrieta's Isabella Smith to be battling up front while Redondo Union's Lyla Fedio, Claremont's Maddie Coles, and Glendora's Maia Fernando all look to break the 11-minute barrier for the first time.

 BOYS 800 METERS (6:43 pm)